thaumant/conv/README.md

 */
 ```

 There are three kinds of specs: class, proto and predicate specs.
-See **project wiki** for more info.
+See [documentation](./wiki) for more info.

 # Gotchas